-Other notable O’Brien recordings include the bluegrass Dylan covers of Red On Blonde, the Celtic-Appalachian fusion of The Crossing, and the Grammy winning folk of Fiddler’s Green.
+Notable O’Brien recordings include the bluegrass Dylan covers of Red On Blonde, the Celtic-Appalachian fusion of The Crossing, and the Grammy winning folk of Fiddler’s Green.
+His duet recording Real Time with Darrell Scott is a cult favorite, and he won a bluegrass Grammy as part of The Earls Of Leicester.
 His 2017 release Where the River Meets the Road paid tribute to the music of his native West Virginia.
 O’Brien formed his own record label, Howdy Skies Records, in 1999, and launched the digital download label Short Order Sessions (SOS) with his partner Jan Fabricius in 2015.

 His new release He Walked On features eight new originals and five covers from R.B.
 Morris, Bill Caswell, Dale Keys, Yip Harburg, and mentor J.D.
 Hutchison.
 A rhythm section including drummer Pete Abbott and long-time bassist Mike Bub underpins contributions from fiddlers Shad Cobb and Justin Moses, bassist Edgar Mayer, gospel singer Odessa Settles, guitarist Bo Ramsey, keyboard player Mike Rojas, as well as vocals and mandolin from Jan Fabricius.
 Historical and socially conscious themes weave their way through songs about ordinary and not so ordinary people just trying to “keep it between the ditches.”